hotoo/highlight-cursor-word.vim/README.md

 # README

-Highlight variable name which under cursor.
+Highlight words which under the cursor.

 ![ScreenShot](./screenshot.gif)